fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-03.md

 ## Success Criteria

-- A .NET MCP client application that can connect to MCP servers over stdio
+- ✅ A .NET MCP client application that can connect to MCP servers over stdio
-- Client can discover and list tools from connected servers
+- ✅ Client can discover and list tools from connected servers
-- Interactive console interface for user queries
+- ✅ Interactive console interface for user queries
-- Integration with Azure OpenAI for natural language processing
+- ✅ Integration with Azure OpenAI for natural language processing
-- AI assistant can decide which tools to use based on user queries
+- ✅ AI assistant can decide which tools to use based on user queries
-- Client can execute tool calls on MCP servers and return results to the AI
+- ✅ Client can execute tool calls on MCP servers and return results to the AI application
-- User can ask "What's the weather in Sacramento?" and get a natural language response
+- ✅ User can ask "What's the weather in Sacramento?" and get a natural language response
-- Proper error handling and resource cleanup
-- Client works with the Weather MCP Server from Challenge 02
+- ✅ Client works with the Weather MCP Server from previous challenge

 ## Learning Resources